MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/wv2deploymentvsinstallersample.md

 *  Repo directory: [WV2DeploymentVSInstallerSample](https://github.com/MicrosoftEdge/WebView2Samples/tree/main/SampleApps/WV2DeploymentVSInstallerSample)
 *  Solution file: not provided in the repo.
 You create a solution file in the steps below.

 To demonstrate how to deploy the Evergreen WebView2 Runtime with your app, this article describes how to use the [Microsoft Visual Studio Installer Project](https://marketplace.visualstudio.com/items?itemName=visualstudioclient.MicrosoftVisualStudio2017InstallerProjects) extension for Visual Studio.
-You create a project of type **Setup Project**, to create an installer for the [Win32 sample app](./webview2apissample.md) (**WebView2APISample**).
+You create a project of type **Setup Project**, to create an installer for the [Win32 sample app (WebView2APISample)](./webview2apissample.md) (**WebView2APISample**).
 That installer that you create chain-installs the Evergreen WebView2 Runtime.

 <!-- todo: screenshot representing the success state -->